mvolkmann/blog/src/smalltalk/30-development-environment.md

 - Class '{current-class}'
 - Class '{current-class}' and subclasses
 - Class '{current-class}', subclasses, and superclasses

+Search through all methods in the image is surprisingly fast, only taking a few seconds.

 For more detail, see
 <a href="https://cuis-smalltalk.github.io/TheCuisBook/A-brief-introduction-to-the-system-Browser.html"